 Let’s try a car phone.
 Big & ugly attached to the centre console, mic on the sun visor, battery in the trunk.
 Very handy.
 Only $2800.
 (Now it’s sleek, small, hands free and smarter than me.
 And only $200.)

-Marketing in the 80’s: cut and paste, print at Kwik Kopy, stuff envelopes, send Faxes.
+Marketing in the 1980’s: cut and paste, print at Kwik Kopy, stuff envelopes, send Faxes.
 And Desktop Publishing: Look at the cool graphics!
 And different fonts!
 What’s a font?

 From Engineer to copywriter and ad agency.
 Not pretty.
 But easy, cheap & it works.
 Now it’s e-mail.
 And SPAM.
 Fewer faxes.
 More viruses.

 And the evolution continues.

 So do the mistakes.
 Amateurs still doing it ugly & ineffectively.
 But easy & cheap.
 Professionals & the big boys with big budgets do it better.
 Winning more hearts and minds.
 And wallets.

 But we can be quick and creative.
 We can beat the big gorillas with better guerrilla tactics.
 Not just outrageous & attention getting.
 But more interesting & appealing.

-Sorry, went from story teller back to consultant.
+Sorry, I went from story teller back to consultant.
 I’m still trying to help those young engineers.